mike-sierra/deotp/prog/strings_py.md

 ## Cleaning Up Whitespace

-The `strip()` method removes the extra whitespace characters, but only from the start or end of the string:
+The `strip()` method removes any extra whitespace characters, but only from the start or end of the string:

     >>> unstripped = "\nstring filled\nwith linebreaks\n\n"
     >>> print len(unstripped)